YYHEggEgg/EasyProtobuf/Handbook.md

 `key_id` is the number of the RSA key pair to be used (which can be found in `resources/rsakeys`).
 This command requires that the corresponding key pair has been defined in `ClientPri` and `ServerPub-Official`.

+You can press `Tab` after entering `dcurr[space]` to automatically fill in and find your correctly configured and program-loaded key list.
+If you have made changes to the RSA key folder, you need to restart the program to apply.

 `curr_json` is the body content of the received HTTP response, and the JSON should contain `content` and `sign`.
 Please note that since `curr_json` must be single-line, the following principles must be followed when pasting multi-line text to the console:

 - If you are using the console on your local machine or the integrated terminal of VSCode, you can paste directly by pressing Ctrl + V;